Namibiocyon: Description

 Namibiocyon possesses an extensive mandibular symphysis, which has a rugose surface, and a high horizontal ramus.
 Two foramina occur in the mandible, one of which is aligned with the gap between m1 and m2, whereas the other is below p3.
 Its canine has been described as feloid, with two well-marked crests, which are located posterior and lingual, respectively.
 The poorly preserved lower premolars are separated from each other by diastema, among which the anterior ones are more developed than the posterior ones.
 The p4 possesses a low anterior accessory cusplet and a slightly higher posterior accessory cusplet, as well as a strong internal cingulum.
 The relatively short m1 has a high trigonid and talonid.
 The tall and narrow hypoconid dominates the former and occupies most of the latter.
 Both the almost vertical paraconid and the very high protoconid are narrow.
 The rather small metaconid is located close to the protoconid.
 The m2 is much smaller than m1, with a high and vertical external wall and a low lingual one.
 The trigonid lacks a paraconid, and is dominated by the large, high protoconid, which is located in front of the metaconid.
 A low antero-internal valley is located in the anterior part of the trigonid.
-The talonid possesses a narrow posterior margin, and is comprised predominantly of an enormous hypoconid.
+The talonid possesses a narrow posterior margin, and consists predominantly of an enormous hypoconid.

 The proportions of the calcaneus are quite unlike those of Amphicyon, with a proportionally greater proximo-distally articular zone.
 It is slightly concave in lateral view, and here is a marked area for the musculus quadratus plantae, reaching almost to the tuber calcis, in its central zone.
 There is a slight fossa for ligamentary attachment near the anterior margin in front of the insertion of the muscle.
 As in other amphicyonids, the talar facet of the coracoid process, whereas the medio-laterally elongated sustentaculum tali is less distally displaced than in Amphicyon major, and its posterior groove has more marked borders.
 The proximal half of its anterior border is also thinner than in that species.
 Its coracoid process also possesses a long, narrow and convex facet, below which a rugose surface is developed in the distal half of its anterior surface.
 The more or less circular tuber calcis has a slightly rugose surface, with a smooth circular area on its anterior margin, which is surrounded by the medial, lateral and posterior borders, where the calcaneal tendon inserts.
 Whereas the articular facet for the cuboid of A. major is elliptical and slightly concave in distal view, that of Namibiocyon is semicircular.
 The two preserved metatarsals are short and robust, and resemble those of Amphicyon.